gxf1212/notes/MD/UROPS-run-and-result.md

 # UROPS: Running programs

 Specific protocol and experiences for the project I did in NUS, Jan~May 2021.
+Some a little more about Autodock and Gromacs basics will be temporarily added.

 UROPS: undergraduate research opportunity project in science.